Skip to content

 dataset_statistics: NotRequired[Sequence[tuple[float, float]]]

-The new method_options attribute is used in MultiBaseReader to pass method-specific options (like indexes or expression) to the underlying reader.
+The new reader_options/method_options attributes is used in MultiBaseReader to pass specific options (like indexes or expression) to the underlying reader.

 BandStatistics Model